 Head to a rooftop

 Chicago’s skyline is filled with rooftop patios, perfect for cocktails and bites on a sunny afternoon or warm summer’s evening.
-One local favorite is LondonHouse Chicago, which wows with the city’s only tri-level rooftop lounge overlooking the Chicago River.
-Set in a 1920s-era Art Deco skyscraper, Aire at the Hyatt Centric The Loop Chicago mixes urban rooftop lounging with handcrafted cocktails and open-air panoramic views, while the Renaissance Chicago Downtown Hotel’s Raised Bar offers fire pits, seating for 160, and 14 local beers on tap.
+One local favorite is LH Rooftop, which wows with the city’s only tri-level rooftop lounge overlooking the Chicago River.
+Set in a 1920s-era Art Deco skyscraper, Aire at the Hyatt Centric The Loop Chicago mixes urban rooftop lounging with handcrafted cocktails and open-air panoramic views, while the Renaissance Chicago Downtown Hotel’s Raised Bar offers fire pits, plenty of seating, and local beers on tap.

 Take a tour